Anatol Odzijewicz

-Anatol Odzijewicz (November 10, 1947 – April 18, 2022) was Polish mathematician and physicist.
+Anatol Odzijewicz (November 10, 1947 – April 18, 2022)[ was Polish mathematician and physicist.
 The main areas of his research were the theory of Banach groupoids and algebroids related to the structure of W*-algebras, quantization of physical systems by means of the coherent state map, as well as quantum and classical integrable systems.

 Anatol Odzijewicz was also a social activist.
 He founded a branch of the Society for the Preservation of Monuments in Białystok and chaired it for many years.
 He was the founder of the open-air museum in Białowieża.

 Career

 In the years 1975-1979 Odzijewicz was employed at Warsaw University.
 Since 1979 Odzijewicz was working at University of Białystok (till 1997 it was a branch of Warsaw University).
 In the years 1997-2005 he was the dean of the Faculty of Mathematics and Physics, and from 2008 to 2016 - the dean of the Faculty of Mathematics and Computer Science, University of Białystok.
 He was also the director of the Institute of Mathematics (2005-2008 and 2016-2019).
 He founded and was leading a group of researchers working in the area of mathematical physics.

-He was also a founder of the conference series Workshop on Geometric Methods in Physics.
+He was also a founder and main organizer of the conference series Workshop on Geometric Methods in Physics.